ZarmDev/transitHelper/render.md

 Fourth, use the backup.txt function with the station id to get the real time data

 Notes:
-In the react-native project, download google_transit every year Cache the object from stops.txt in react-native
+- In the react-native project, download google_transit every year
+- Cache the object from stops.txt in react-native
+- In the react-native project, when getting arrivals, check every 15 seconds if the closest arrival is >8 minutes away otherwise, check every 5 seconds